seek4science/seek/tech/contributing-to-seek.md

 ## Changing and contributing code

-The SEEK source code is availale on GitHub at [https://github.com/seek4science/seek](https://github.com/seek4science/seek)
+The SEEK source code is available on GitHub at [https://github.com/seek4science/seek](https://github.com/seek4science/seek)

 The easiest way to contribute code (for both us and you) is to do so through GitHub.
 You can do so by creating a forked repository.
 Make you changes on a branch within your forked repository.
 For large changes you would be advised to link your repository to [Code Climate](https://codeclimate.com) and [Travis](https://travis-ci.org) (see below).